Style: Meshkin Rugs and Carpets

 Persian Meshkin Rugs In Modern Decor:

-Beautiful Rugs provides the best traditional oriental rugs made from supreme quality Persian wool and vegetable dyes.
-Our antique rugs don’t just have exquisite floral patterns but are also highly durable.
+Beautiful Rugs provides the best traditional oriental rugs made from supreme-quality Persian wool and vegetable dyes.
+Our antique rugs not only have exquisite floral patterns but are also highly durable.
 Our traditional carpets have dense, shiny wool flawlessly hand-spun that carries the flawless essence of Persian craftsmanship.

 Showing all 3 results